"""

 if CSRF_USE_SESSIONS:

-request.session[CSRF_SESSION_KEY] = csrf_secret
+request.SESSION[CSRF_SESSION_KEY] = csrf_secret

 return csrf_token